 This measure was tested using medical record data.
-This source is considered the gold standard for clinical information; this measure had a high degree of face validity and reliability.
-It was tested among a total of 123 children younger than 18 years of age with SCD (Table 6, see Supporting Documents).
-Overall, antibiotics were provided to 13 percent of children with SCD who presented with a fever in the ED within 60 minutes following initial contact (range: 0 percent-15 percent).
+This source is considered the gold standard for clinical information; our findings indicate that these data have a high degree of face validity.
+This measure was tested among a total of 101 children younger than 18 years of age with sickle cell disease (Table 8; see Supporting Documents).
+Overall, 18 percent of children with SCD (range: 17 percent-20 percent) had parenteral analgesic within 60 minutes following initial contact in an ED; a pain assessment was conducted within 30 minutes following analgesic administration for 28 percent of children with SCD (range: 18 percent-45 percent).